TheodoreHua/ClaimDoneRemover/README.md

 7. Restart the program
 8. Done

 Once you're done, just navigate to the folder where `ClaimDoneRemover.pyw` is and run the file.
-You might run with an IDE you have installed, or simply run itself, or you can run it from the command line.
-On Linux, you do this like
+You should run it by itself (double clicking the file) but you can run it from the command line for debug purposes if you wish (although errors are usually logged into the log file).
+On Linux, you do this like so: `./ClaimDoneRemover.pyw` or `python ClaimDoneRemover.pyw` on Windows.
-so: `./ClaimDoneRemover.pyw`
-or `python ClaimDoneRemover.pyw` on Windows.
 You will see an output after a few seconds.
 Each comment older than your cutoff or has a bot reply (depending on the config) should be deleted.
-You can then either leave the program running in the background to delete posts while you are transcribing as you reach the cutoff, or you can manually run it now and then in order to delete in batches.
+You can then either leave the program running in the background to delete posts while you are transcribing as it gets triggered, or you can manually run it now and then in order to delete comments in batches.
+If you persistently see that a comment is "Awaiting Trigger", you may chose to override the trigger and delete it regardless of whether the bot responded or reached cutoff.

 ## Other Instructions